yazz/VisualJS/README.md

 - Build desktop apps as a series of forms
 - Add components to the forms, such as buttons, images, input fields
 - Add interactivity using Javascript
-- Connect to databases such s Postgres, Mysql, or REST APIs using pre-built components
+- Connect to databases such as Postgres, Mysql
+- Connect to REST APIs
+- Connect the outputs of one component to the inputs of another with ease
 - Build Microservices
 - Each app has a built in SQLite database
 - App source code saved as a single .vjs file